Hypothyroidism [en Español]

 If your dose of thyroid hormone is too high, you may develop complications such as irregular heartbeats and, over time, osteoporosis .
 If you have heart disease, too much medicine can cause pain (angina) and irregular heartbeats.
 Your doctor will watch your thyroid levels using a thyroid-stimulating hormone (TSH) test .
 If needed, your doctor will lower your dose.

 Most cases of hypothyroidism in the United States are caused by Hashimoto's thyroiditis, which cannot be prevented.

 Although you can't prevent hypothyroidism, you can watch for signs of the disease so it can be treated promptly.
 Some people who are at high risk for having hypothyroidism but do not have symptoms can be tested to see whether they have mild, or subclinical, hypothyroidism.

 Expert groups differ in their recommendations for screening.
 For example:

-- The U.S. Preventive Services Task Force makes no recommendation for or against thyroid screening for people who do not have symptoms of hypothyroidism.
-The USPSTF states there is not enough evidence to support screening. footnote 4
+- The U.S. Preventive Services Task Force makes no recommendation for or against screening for people who do not have symptoms of thyroid problems.
+The USPSTF states that there is not enough evidence to support screening. footnote 3

 If you have hypothyroidism, see your doctor once a year so your condition can be closely checked and your treatment adjusted, if needed.